Creating support and opportunities for adults with learning disabilities in Bolton

 spent with local supply chain

-The flagship centre has been designed with the help of service users and their families, and will include:
+The flagship centre was designed with the help of service users and their families, and includes:

 Beth Santangeli, Senior Business Development Manager, Robertson Construction